A New Hotspot in Shin-Okubo, Tokyo

 1985 Martin D-45

-The truss rod installed in the neck since 1985 has been changed from a square rod to an adjustable rod that can correct neck bow.
+Starting in 1985, the truss rod installed in the neck was changed from a square rod to an adjustable rod that allows for adjustment of neck curvature.

-A metal rod protruding from the neck block can be seen.
-Additionally, it appears the specifications from the neck block to the sound hole have changed accordingly.
+You can see a metal rod protruding from the neck block.
+Additionally, it appears that the design from the neck block to the soundhole has also changed as a result.

-The number of crack prevention plates attached to the inside of the body sides has changed.
+The number of anti-crack strips attached to the inside of the body sides has changed.

 1985 Martin D-45

-Compared to the 1985 model, the 1995 model features a slightly more angular head shape.
-It's also interesting to note that the shell inlay pattern is completely different when viewed in photos.
+Compared to the 1985 model, the 1995 model features a headstock with a slightly more angular shape.
+It is also interesting to note that the shell inlay patterns are completely different when compared in photos.

 You can also see that the color combination used for the backstrip has changed.

-The adjustable rod installation shows that the 1985 model hides it, while the 1995 model leaves the truss rod tip visible.
+Regarding the truss rod installation, the 1985 model has it hidden, whereas the 1995 model has the tip of the truss rod visible.

-Additionally, the bridge plate specification changed from a large Indian rosewood plate to a small maple plate.
+Additionally, the bridge plate has been changed from a large Indian rosewood model to a small maple model.

 1996 Martin D-45

-The D-45 from the 1990s is cherished by top-tier musicians, including Koji Tamaki and Tetsuro Oda.
+The D-45 from the 1990s is owned by artists such as Koji Tamaki and Tetsuro Oda, and is beloved by top-tier musicians.

-It is a masterpiece worthy of fulfilling your "dream."
+This is a masterpiece worthy of fulfilling your "dreams."

 BRACING: Standard Scalloped X-Bracing